node-red/node-red.github.io/docs/hardware/raspberrypi.md

 This will remove all the built in packages but leave your workspace - by default at `~/.node-red` .
 You may then proceed to re-install as per instructions below

 #### Install Node.js

 As the Pi 2 uses a different processor (Arm v7) compared with the original Pi (Arm v6) the method of installing node.js is slightly different.

-##### Raspberry Pi 2
+##### Raspberry Pi 2 and 3

-To install Node.js on Pi 2 - and other Arm7 processor based boards, run the following commands:
+To install Node.js on Pi 2 or 3 - and other Arm7 processor based boards, run
+the following commands:

     curl -sL https://deb.nodesource.com/setup_4.x | sudo bash -